19hours/sg-statutes/Acts/Income Tax Act.md

 (b) any withdrawal on or after the SRS member has attained the prescribed retirement age prevailing at the time when the SRS member made his first contribution to his SRS account; or

-(c) any withdrawal made on the ground that the SRS member is physically or mentally incapacitated from ever continuing in any employment, is found to be of unsound mind or is suffering from a terminal illness or disease.
+(c) any withdrawal made on the ground that the SRS member is physically or mentally incapacitated from ever continuing in any employment, is mentally disordered and incapable of managing himself or his affairs or is suffering from a terminal illness or disease.

 [21/2008 wef 01/03/2010]